Installing myBase Desktop

 When you select a database from on the 'Recently used databases' menu, with the [Ctrl] key hold down,

 the database will open as Readonly.
-In fact, the [Ctrl] key herein toggles the Readonly flag on loading databases.
+In fact, the [Ctrl] key simply toggles the Readonly flag on loading a database.

 Listing info items contained within a sub branch of the label tree?

-When you click the label item within the label tree view, it lists out all related info items with the current label item.
+When you click a label item within the label tree view, it lists out all info items associated with the label.

-If you click the label and have the [Ctrl] key hold down simultaneously,
+If you click the label and have the [Ctrl] key hold down at the same time,

 it runs a query with the label including all its sub labels, and lists out all related info items under the label branch.